 3.2.
-Integration with Saliency
+Integration with saliency

 The model uses three components: the gaze following probability map, the head probability map, and the saliency map.
 The saliency map was generated using the adaptive whitening saliency (AWS) algorithm (Garcia-Diaz et al., 2012).
-AWS was chosen as the saliency benchmark due to its performance in a recent review of saliency models (Borji et al., 2013b), and because it doesn't try to model higher level concepts, such as human faces or objects, and so is suitable in our view for serving as a proxy of low-level attention.
-The gaze following probability and head probability maps both used annotated head regions and head pose angles to place, scale, and rotate the learned probability maps from Figure 2A and Figure 2B, respectively, which are then combined to form pose maps.
-Figure 6 shows what these combined pose maps look like for some sample images.
+AWS was chosen as the saliency benchmark due to its performance in a recent review of saliency models (Borji et al., 2013), and because it does not try to model higher level concepts, such as human faces or objects, and so is suitable in our view for serving as a proxy of low-level attention.
+The gaze following probability and head probability maps both used annotated head regions and head pose angles to place, scale, and rotate the learned probability maps from Fig. 2A and B, respectively, to form cue maps for each stimulus image as shown in Fig. 2C.
+Fig. 3 shows what combined head pose and gaze following maps look like compared to a simple cone model for some sample images.
 Since both human faces and gaze direction have been shown to influence eye movements, we need a means to integrate these higher-level cues with saliency.

-Ever since Yarbus (1967), it has been argued that the scan path of saccades and not just the collection of fixations is important to understanding eye movements, however, most saliency models have focused on fixed maps or an inhibition scheme to predict a series of saccades.
-It was already known from our previous work that head fixations were frequently followed by other head fixations, and non-head fixations were frequently followed by non-head fixations, suggesting to us that this affinity might reflect a change in implicit task on the part of the observer.
+Ever since Yarbus (1967), it has been argued that the scan path of saccades and not just the collection of fixations is important to understanding eve movements, however, most saliency models have focused on fixed maps or an inhibition scheme to predict a series of saccades.
+It was already known from our previous work that head fixations were frequently followed by other head fixations, and non-head fixations were frequently followed by nonhead fixations, suggesting to us that this affinity might reflect a change in implicit task on the part of the observer.
 As a result, we propose that a gaze contingent model, where the last fixation location is provided, is more suitable in the quest to achieve parity with the predictive power of other human observer's fixations (i.e. an inter-observer model).
-This inherent temporal structure can be captured by a discrete time Markov chain formulation (Norris, 1998) with two states,head (H) and nonhead (N).
+This inherent temporal structure can be captured by a discrete time Markov chain formulation (Norris, 1998) with two states: head (H) and nonhead (N).
 Unlike an implicit hidden Markov model (Rabiner & Juang, 1986), the states in this model are known and the meaning of the weights is easily understood.
 In addition to offering predictive power, this simple structure allows us to obtain an understanding of how top-down and bottom-up cues are combined.
+From here on, we will refer to our model as the Dynamic Weighting of Cues model (DWOC).